 Sharon Allingham – Ms. Allingham’s book, Natural Home Remedies for Constipation, was well-received in the whole-body health and Ayurvedic communities.

 She’s now in private practice in Naperville, IL, specializing in cleanses and natural approaches to toxins in the body.

 Shannon Bowen – Shannon joined us after the success of her first diary-style books, Momma, Don’t Hit Me, and Momma, Stop!
 I’ll Be Good!

-Fiona Broome – Ms. Broome writes about paranormal topics.
-She uses history and statistics to study anomalies of all kinds, but especially ghosts and faeries.
-She’s also known for her groundbreaking research into the Mandela Effect.
+Fiona Broome – Ms. Broome uses history and statistics to study anomalies of all kinds, especially ghosts and haunted places.
 Her personal website is at FionaBroome.com.

 Jake Camden – Jake is a grad student, and he’s been writing ghost stories from his dorm room in Vermont.
 His first book with us is The Amityville Haunting of Carl Fitch.